MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-perf-between-servers.md

 ## Diagnose query plan differences

-Here're some common causes for differences in query plans:
+Here are some common causes for differences in query plans:

 - Data size or data values differences

-  Is same database being used on both servers - using the same database backup?
+  Is the same database being used on both servers - using the same database backup?
 Has the data been modified on one server compared to the other?
-Data difference can lead to different query plans.
-For example, joining table T1 (1000 rows) with table T2 (2,000,000 rows) is different from joining table T1 (100 rows) with table T2 (2,000,000 rows) - the type and speed of join operation can be significantly different.
+Data differences can lead to different query plans.
+For example, joining table T1 (1000 rows) with table T2 (2,000,000 rows) is different from joining table T1 (100 rows) with table T2 (2,000,000 rows).
+The type and speed of the join operation can be significantly different.

 - Statistics differences

   Have [statistics](/sql/t-sql/statements/update-statistics-transact-sql) been updated on one database and not on the other?
-Have statistics been updated with a different sample rate (for example 30% versus 100% - full scan)?
+Have statistics been updated with a different sample rate (for example, 30% versus 100% full scan)?
 Ensure that you update statistics on both sides with the same sample rate.

 - Database compatibility level differences